openenergymonitor/guide/source/setup/remote-access.markdown

 ![5-dataplicity](/images/setup/5-dataplicity.png)

-Put the emonPi back into read-only mode using
+Put the emonPi back into read-only mode using (this is not required on emonSD-30Oct18 emonSD).

     $rpi-ro